 He withstood torture from Angelus the most sadistic Vampire and didn’t break after hours.
 Angelus was eventually forced to use illusions of Jenny to trick him.

 In an episode called The Wish, Cordelia unknowingly makes a wish to a Vengeance Demon called Anyanka that Buffy had never come to Sunnydale.
 As a result of this the Master rose and took over Sunnydale.
-Most of the population of Sunnydale are either turned into Vampires (including Xander and Willow), horribly killed, kept in cages and tortured, Angel is kept in a cage and tortured every day by Willow who calls him her puppy, Cordelia is also horribly killed and when Buffy shows up she too is later killed by the Master who snaps her neck like a twig.
-Giles however figures out what has happened, summons Anyanka, steals her necklace which is her power source and smashes it returning everything back to how it was, and ridding the world of a powerful demon Anyanka too.
+Most of the population of Sunnydale are either turned into Vampires (including Xander and Willow), horribly killed, or kept in cages and tortured, Angel is kept in a cage and tortured every day by Willow who calls him her puppy, Cordelia is also horribly killed and when Buffy shows up she too is later killed by the Master who snaps her neck like a twig.
+Giles however figures out what has happened, summons Anyanka, steals her necklace (which is her power source) and smashes it, returning everything back to how it was.
+(As well as ridding the world of a powerful demon Anyanka too.)
 Had it not been for Giles all of the main cast would be dead.

 He blew up the Mayor a 100 foot long snake.